HFS allocation requirements

 Buying and transferring HFS

 The applicant is responsible for negotiating the purchase of HFS from an owner that is registered with the City.
-HFS owners can be identified in the most recent HFS Update (download below).
+HFS owners can be identified in the most recent HFS update.
 The applicant then contacts the City to confirm the HFS amount outstanding and its availability for sale.

-When the City endorses the section 12 notice, a $420 fee must be paid to complete the registration process.
+A transfer of HFS will only be registered when the City has received evidence of the payment of stamp duty on the transfer and the sales price of the HFS is disclosed for publication.
+A $420 fee must be paid to complete the registration process.
 A letter is then sent to the HFS buyer confirming the transfer and/or allocation.

 Allocating HFS to a development site